C1.2 Create and translate repeating and growing patterns using various representations, including tables of values and graphs.

 Using multiple representations of the same pattern to communicate understanding is an essential component of developing algebraic thinking.

-Represent a growing pattern using words
+Describing a growing pattern

 When students are presented with a growing pattern, teachers should provide them with a variety of opportunities to describe it in words.
 This is an essential step in getting students to determine the algebraic expression of the pattern.